-Chris Letkewicz concentrates his practice in representing a broad range of clients in high stakes healthcare and complex commercial litigation matters in federal and state courts across the country.
-Chris has an extensive track record of obtaining dismissals, summary judgment, appellate court affirmances of favorable trial court judgments and favorable settlements for clients.
+Chris Letkewicz concentrates his practice on representing a broad range of clients in high-stakes healthcare and complex commercial litigation matters in federal and state courts across the country.
+Chris has an extensive track record of obtaining dismissals, summary judgments, appellate court affirmances of favorable trial court judgments and favorable settlements for clients.

 Some of Chris’s most notable matters include:

 - Represented Fortune 100 technology company against breach of contract claim seeking nine-figure damages.
 Helped obtain a business resolution on the eve of trial after successfully barring opposing party’s expert and obtaining favorable admissions from opponent’s witnesses in depositions.

 - Represented major healthcare system in multi-million-dollar breach of employment contract claim brought by physician who had his hospital privileges terminated.
 Authored brief on an issue of first impression that persuaded a unanimous Illinois Supreme Court that healthcare system was immune from damages under the Illinois Hospital Licensing Act.

 - Represented concessionaire in a constitutional challenge to a 75-year, billion-dollar public-private partnership contract related to a major city’s parking meter system.
 Helped secure summary judgment in trial court that was affirmed by the state’s appellate court.

 - Represented major healthcare system in connection with multiple DEA investigations and compliance issues related to controlled substances diversions.